 - While the condition is usually quite easy to self-diagnose in humans due to its distinctive appearance, dogs have a number of other structures surrounding the anus, meaning that other problems (such as inflamed glands or even tumors) are often mistaken for hemorrhoids.

 - One of the ways in which severe cases of hemorrhoids are treated in humans is via the use of a rubber band to constrict the blood vessel and lessen its capacity, making it shrink down quite quickly.
 Due to the self-control needed to not disturb the band.
 However, this method is rarely used on dogs.

 An elderly German Shepherd is presented to a vet clinic with what appears to be a swollen anal gland that is causing it a fair amount of discomfort.
 Upon closer inspection, however, it is revealed that the problem mass is, in fact, a hemorrhoid that is hanging out of the anus itself.
 In order to resolve the immediate irritation felt by the dog, the vet prescribes an anti-hemorrhoid cream that will both soothe the itching and help shrink the blood vessel back down.

 Further investigation reveals that due to the fact that the pooch is recovering from a recent serious stomach illness, the dog has only been eating dried foods with a low nutritional value for the past few months.
-To help rectify this, the vet prescribes a dietary fiber supplement and recommends a meal plan to get the dog used to eating normal healthy food again.
-Within a month, the hemorrhoid has shrunk back down and the dog is pain free.
+To help rectify this, the vet prescribes a dietary fiber supplement and recommends a meal plan to get the dog used to eat normal healthy food again.
+Within a month, the hemorrhoid had shrunk back down and the dog is pain-free.